 - Track delivery — You can schedule your delivery using the Carvana app and track the delivery as it makes its way to your door.

 - Get financing — If you’re financing your car, finding lenders can be time-consuming.
-The Carvana app simplifies this process by acting as a one-stop shop where you can find a car and apply for financing through the app in one place.
+The Carvana app simplifies this process by acting as a one-stop shop where you can find a car and apply for financing through the app.

 - Recall information — The Carvana app gives you a heads-up if a recall has been issued on the vehicle you’ve purchased.

-- Trade-in valuation — If you have a vehicle that you’re trading in for your purchase, you’ll want to know how much your trade-in is worth.
-The Carvana app includes a feature that can estimate the value of your trade-in in just a few minutes.
+- Trade-in offer — If you have a vehicle that you’re trading in for your purchase, you’ll want to know how much your trade-in is worth.
+The Carvana app includes a feature that can estimate the value of your trade-in in just a few minutes and present you with an offer.

 Best for used-car shoppers with specific requirements: ISeeCars